vbobrov/slideshow/README.md

 ## Slideshow display

-Feh tool is used to display images on the screen. feh is started by **slideshow.sh** shell script.
+Feh tool is used to display images on the screen.
+Feh is started by **slideshow.sh** shell script.
 The script feeds all images in random order into feh.
 This ensures that the entire slideshow is played out before the list is randomized again.
 Feh does include its own option to show images in random order, but it often repeats the same images.

 # Installation and Configuration